DavidBuchanan314/merkle-merge-tree/README.md

 This means that merging two trees involves only seqential reads from the "source" trees, and only sequential writes to the "destination" tree.

 How the serialised trees are actually stored is an open question.
 My thought is to give each one a UUID filename and slap it on disk (or maybe sqlite for the smaller trees).
+It would be tempting to use the subtree root hash as the filename, however it is *theoretically* possible to end up with two subtrees with the same root hash (since we're a multiset), which would complicate garbage collection of "dead" trees.

 ## Deferred Merge